ebirebhisi/retail-store-local-deployment/README.md

 Welcome to **InnovateMart**, a rapidly growing e-commerce startup recently funded with Series A to scale globally.
 As part of our engineering team, this project—codenamed **Project Bedrock**—aimed to deploy the **Retail Store Sample App** and lay the foundation for cloud infrastructure.

-Your role as a Cloud DevOps Engineer was to ensure automation, security, and scalability from day one.
+My role as a Cloud DevOps Engineer was to ensure automation, security, and scalability from day one.

 ---